Mindfulness in Nature: Rewilding Your Life

 These days are for connecting to yourself, others and the natural world, through mindfulness and nature connection practices.
 We’ll focus on sensory awareness, embodied experience and quiet reflection.

 The content of the days will vary as the cycle of the seasons changes.
-I’ll draw on my wealth of experience to offer you a rich and grounded experience through various activities.
+I’ll draw on a wealth of experience to offer you a rich and grounded experience through various activities.
 You’ll learn simple practices to take home for developing self care and well-being in your life.

 There’s a huge amount of research that shows how these kinds of activities improve our health and well-being: they reduce stress and anxiety, lower cortisol levels, reduce blood pressure, lower heart rate, boost our immune systems, improve empathy and stimulate creative thinking.
 This in turn can open us up to reflecting on our place in the living world.